-3) Precision spectroscopy of a 3-body system - vacuum polarization and relativistic corrections for the weakly bound level in $dd\mu$ system.
+3) precision spectroscopy of a 3-body system - vacuum polrization and relativistic corrections for the weakly bound level in $dd\mu$ system.

-Since 2007, the accurate experimental works on these problems have been carried out at PSI (Switzerland).
+Since 2007 till present time, the accurate experimental works on these problems have been carried out at PSI (Switzerland).